jaydinsweo/Dashboard/README.md

 -  serviceWorker.js
 -  setupTest.js

-In our `index.css`, removes everything and replace with this [tailwind base.css](https://unpkg.com/tailwindcss@1.5.2/dist/base.css).
+In our `index.css`, removes everything and replace with this [tailwind base css](https://unpkg.com/tailwindcss@1.5.2/dist/base.css).
 It will make the style of our app consistent across different browser, you can have a read [here](https://tailwindcss.com/docs/preflight/#app).

 In our `index.js`